 E.B Maple notes: The June death referred to in the band’s name must be that of Hitler in that month 1945.
 Their site is certainly an odd mix.

 To the Fifth Estate:

-Michael Staudenmaier’s article, “Strange Bedfellows,” discussing antifascist alliances (Summer 2003 FE), struck me as a very strange bedfellow, indeed, for your newspaper.
+Michael Staudenmaier’s article, “Strange Bedfellows,” discussing antifascist alliances (FE #361, Summer 2003), struck me as a very strange bedfellow, indeed, for your newspaper.

 Everything about it should have set off alarm bells for a publication which has always critiqued leftism as a dead end for revolutionary movements.